Group Testing: An Information Theory Perspective: Appendix: Comparison of combinatorial and i.i.d. priors

-\paragraph{Discussion on knowledge of $k$} A somewhat more elusive challenge is to transfer results from the case that the decoder knows $k$ to the case that it does not (or the case that it only knows bounds on $k$), and vice versa.
+A somewhat more elusive challenge is to transfer results from the case that the decoder knows the number of defective items $k$ to the case that it does not (or the case that it only knows bounds on $k$), and vice versa.
 In particular, it is sometimes convenient to prove achievability results for the case that $k$ is known exactly (see for example Chapter \ref{ch:achievability}), and to prove converse results for the case that $k$ is unknown (see for example Section \ref{sec:sss}).
 This potentially poses a `gap' in the achievability and converse bounds even when the associated rates coincide.

-While we are not aware of any general results allowing one to close such a gap, we briefly mention a technique that has succeeded in doing so in the noiseless setting; the details will be given in Section \ref{sec:algcon}.
-Recall that we gave a lower bound on the rate of SSS for unknown $k$ in Section \ref{sec:sss}.
-To establish a converse for the case that $k$ is known, we argue that if both SSS and COMP fail, then there must exist some $\K' \ne \K$ with $|\K'| = |\K| = k$ such that $\K'$ is also consistent with the outcomes.
-(Note that neither COMP nor SSS require knowledge of $k$).
-Since the decoder cannot do better than randomly guess between these two consistent sets even when $k$ is known, we deduce that $\Perr$ cannot tend to zero.

-Transferring converse results from the unknown-$k$ setting to the known-$k$ setting -- or equivalently, transferring achievability results in the other direction -- in greater generality (such as noisy settings) remains an interesting open problem.
-General results of this kind would reduce the need to study these distinct cases separately.}